HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 2 - Custom Operators/README.md

 kotlinc -cp $CLASSPATH -no-stdlib *.kt
 ```

-Run (please note that this problem is somewhat more challenging than the problems in our previous tutorials, partially because it's a classification problem, so we are using the more advanced IslandMigration algorithm here, also **configuration.json** allows deeper and wider searches into the search space, so this may run for a while)
+This problem is somewhat more challenging than the problems in our previous tutorials, partially because it's a classification problem, so the more advanced IslandMigration algorithm is recommended, also in **configuration.json** we should allow deeper and wider searches into the search space.
+Run with the command below, it may run for a while.

 ```
 kotlin -cp $CLASSPATH:.
 Main configuration.json dataset.csv IslandMigration 4 10 10